 March 24, 1997 – Los Angeles, CA

-Tre then nabbed the guest register from the reception area after he discovered the Rolling Stone’s were staying there and made a series of late-night calls to Keith Richards.
-Later that night, one of the band members (which one is a mystery, but my money’s on Billie) walked down the hotel corridors knocking on people’s doors naked.
+Tre then nabbed the guest register from the reception area after he discovered the Rolling Stones were staying there and made a series of late-night calls to Keith Richards.
+Later that night, one of the band members (which one is a mystery, but my money is on Billie) walked down the hotel corridors knocking on people’s doors naked.

-Billie later almost got into a fight was an unnamed 80’s pop star and they finally topped off the evening by throwing their tv out a third-story window.
-“Glass was everywhere, that’s all I can tell you,” said Billie, “You have to live that arrogant lifestyle now and again.”
+Billie later almost got into a fight with an unnamed 80’s pop star and they finally topped off the evening by throwing their TV out a third-story window.
+“Glass was everywhere, that’s all I can tell you,” said Billie, “you have to live that arrogant lifestyle now and again.”

 Green Day Kicked Off Recovery TV Show

 Green Day was escorted from an Australian TV studio when they spontaneously performed the track ‘The Grouch’ while appearing on the show Recovery TV.
 Anyone familiar with that particular number is well aware that its lyrical content (especially the chorus of “The world owes me, so fuck you”) makes for something less than family viewing.

 On top of that, the band (who were not scheduled to perform on the show) hijacked instruments from the house band for the performance.
 After whipping the crowd into a decent lather, the band wrapped up its song and was promptly escorted out of the building by studio security.